-The NPS Board of Advisors is a distinguished group of civilian educators, business, and professional men.
-The Board visits the campus periodically to examine educational programs, recommend improvements, and discuss plans and problems with the Superintendent.
-Present members are:
+The NPS Board of Advisors is a distinguished professionals from a wide variety of backgrounds and viewpoints.
+The Board visits the campus annually to examine educational programs and facilities, review new initiatives and policies, provide counsel and recommendations.

 Mr. William R. Bailey, Retired Attorney-at-Law